mattmakai/fullstackpython.com/source/content/pages/02-servers/0201-servers.markdown

 # Servers
-Servers provide the physical infrastructure to run all the software, including your web application, that responds to web requests.
+Servers are the physical infrastructure to run all the layers of software so your web application can respond to requests from clients such as web browsers.

 ## Why are servers necessary?